 For preparation of 10%, 20% and 30 % Aloe vera gel, 100gm, 200gm and 300gm Aloe vera pulp were dissolved in 1 litre distilled water respectively.
 For preparation of 3%, 6% and 9 % bee wax solution for 30gm, 60gm and 90gm bee wax were dissolved with stearic acid and tri-ethanol-amine (TEA) through emulsion in 1 litre distilled water, respectively (Muhammad et al., 2008).
-For preparation of 1%, 1.5% and 2.0 % Guar gum solution for 10gm, 15gm and 20gm guar gum were dissolved with glycerol in 1 litre distilled water, respectively (Ruelas- Chacon et al., 2017).
+For preparation of 1%, 1.5% and 2.0 % Guar gum solution, 10gm, 15gm and 20gm guar gum were dissolved with glycerol in 1 litre distilled water, respectively (Ruelas- Chacon et al., 2017).

 After harvesting tomato fruits were washed under running tap water and air dried.
-Initial parameters were recorded before dipping in the solutions.
-After that the tomato fruits were dipped in the solution for 1 minutes as per treatments and tomato fruits stored at room temperature.
-The treated fruits were subjected to various physico-chemical observations as per details given below at 0, 5, 10 and 15 days of storage.
+Initial parameter, such as weight were recorded before dipping in the solutions.
+After that the tomato fruits were dipped in the solution for 1 minute as per treatments before being stored at room temperature.
+The treated fruits were subjected to various physico-chemical observations on 0, 5, 10 and 15 days of storage.

 RESULTS AND DISSCUSSION

-(A) Physical Parameters (at 0,5,10 and 15 days) of coating
+(A) Physico-chemical Parameters

 Weight loss in fruit (%)

-The tomato fruits coated with edible coating maintained the loss in weight from 4.55% to 28.85% during 0th to 15th days of storage period, The concentration of Aloe vera gel @ 30% significantly minimized the loss in weight, during 0th to 15th days of storage period.
-The minimum loss in weight was observed in tomato fruits coated with (30%) Aloe vera gel i.e., 4.55% to 17.64 %, whereas maximum loss in weight 30 was observed in control (without coating) i.e., 6.03% to 28.85% during the same period of storage.
+The tomato fruits coated with edible coating maintained the loss in weight from 4.55% to 28.85% during 0th to 15th days of storage period, The Aloe vera gel, when being applied at 30% significantly minimized the loss in weight, as observed on 0th to 15th days of storage period.
+The minimum loss in weight was observed in tomato fruits coated with 30% Aloe vera gel i.e., 4.55% to 17.64 %, whereas maximum loss was observed in control (without coating) i.e., 6.03% to 28.85% during the same period of storage.

 Table 2: Effect of different edible coating materials on weight loss in fruit (%) of tomato at different storage periods